jonathanaguirre/Empirical-Analysis-of-California-Housing-Prices/README.md

-# Empirical Analysis of California Housing Prices
+# Empirical Analysis of Select California Housing Prices

 ## Introduction
-Let's predict the cost of homes in parts of California using Python and the Scikit-learn library.
+The purpose of this experiment is to predict the cost of homes in parts of California using Python and the Scikit-learn library.
 From the housing.csv file, nine Feature variables and one target variable will be utlized.
 Linear Regresson, Random Forest Regressor, and XGBoost will be used in Model Training.

 ## What is the Target/***Dependent*** Variable?
 medianHouseValue: Median house value for households within a block (measured in US Dollars).